saifhaq/alma/README.md

 )
 ```

-One can then run the sxript from the command line with the following command:
+One can then run the script from the command line with the following command:
 ```bash
 python YOUR_BENCHMARK_SCRIPT.py --conversions EAGER,EXPORT+EAGER --batch-size 10
 --n-samples 5000